-Making a Murderer: FBI's LeBeau and Special Prosecutor Gahn disapprove of the situation they find themselves in
+Making a Murderer: FBI's LeBeau and Special Prosecutor Gahn disapprove of the situation they find themselves in.

-A word of warning, some of the nonverbal cues are barely detectable to an untrained eye.
+A word of warning, some of the behaviours are barely detectable to an untrained eye.
 There are some microexpressions that we have omitted to mention, because even to a trained eye, they are hard to see.
 They flash over the face at a fraction of a second and unless you know which facial contractions to look for, you just won't see them.

 I previously explained eye blocking in this article.
-In short, when faced with something we don't like, we cover our eyes; with our hands, or our eyelids.
-It can be in response to a person, a topic or even an object (picture someone receiving bad news, or seeing an unsightly object.
+In short, when faced with something we don't like, we cover our eyes with our hands or our eyelids.
+It can be in response to a person, a topic or an object–picture someone receiving bad news, or seeing an unsightly object.